cameron-jordan20/slut-projekt/README.md

 [![GitHub forks](https://img.shields.io/github/forks/cameron-jordan20/slut-projekt?logo=forks)](https://github.com/cameron-jordan20/slut-projekt/network)
 [![GitHub stars](https://img.shields.io/github/stars/cameron-jordan20/slut-projekt?logo=stars)](https://github.com/cameron-jordan20/slut-projekt/stargazers)

- This is the final project for WEBWEB01 at the International IT College of Sweden, Stockholm Built using HTMl, CSS and Javascript (references to jQuery by way of github-stats by liuyang)
+This is the final project for WEBWEB01 at the International IT College of Sweden, Stockholm Built using Vanilla HTMl, CSS and Javascript (references to jQuery by way of github-stats by liuyang)

  ---